 Not even the monkeys can resist a good long soak

-Jigokudani Yaen Kōen, also known and loved as Jigokudani Monkey Park, is located close to Shibu Onsen, and is home to Japan’s famous snow monkeys.
-To see these adorable critters lolling about together in a steaming natural hot spring, it’s just a 1.6-kilometre stroll along the area’s beautiful Yumichi nature trail, a promenade of seasonal colour.
+Jigokudani Yaen Ken, also known and loved as Jigokudani Monkey Park, is located close to Shibu Onsen, and is home to Japan’s famous snow monkeys.
+To see these adorable critters lolling about together in a steaming natural hot spring, just take the 1.6-kilometre stroll along the area’s beautiful Yumichi nature trail, a promenade of seasonal colour.

 Although Jigokudani Monkey Park is connected to Shibu Onsen by road, this trail becomes the only way to visit during the heavy snows of winter; buses operate throughout the year from Shibu Onsen to the trail-head at Kanbayashi Onsen, less than 15 minutes away.